 Bryson City May be a Small Town, but We Celebrate Holidays in a Big Way!

 The streets are decorated with holiday lights and garlands; and our shops offer plenty of gifts and one-of-a-kind arts and crafts, as well as tasty foods and wines.
+Our 50-foot Christmas tree on the town square is just across the street from the Visitor Center, where you’ll find cookies and hot cocoa and everything your children need to write letters to Santa.
 Scroll down for all events.

-All Aboard the Polar Express!™ Sing some Christmas carols, and enjoy warm cocoa and a treat, while listening to this magical children's story.
-Santa is waiting at the North Pole, where he'll board the train, greeting each child, giving them their own silver sleigh bell.
+All Aboard the Polar Express!™ Sing some Christmas carols, and enjoy warm cocoa and a treat, while listening to this magical children’s story.
+Santa is waiting at the North Pole, where he’ll board the train, greeting each child, giving them their own silver sleigh bell.
 (1-1/4 hour round trip).
-Don't forget to wear your pajamas!
-November 9 - December 31.
-More info
+Don’t forget to wear your pajamas!
+November 8 – December 31.
+Tickets and more info

 Take time for a visit with the old Appalachian Toymaker, located in the Storytelling Center across the parking lot from the train depot.
 Watch the toymaker create handcrafted wooden toys and listen to a holiday story or two.